-American Civil War - Reconstruction Plan by President Johnson
+American Civil War for Kids - Reconstruction Under President Johnson

 Andrew Johnson took over as president after Lincoln was assassinated.
 Johnson was a Democrat.
 He was originally selected by the Republican party as the Vice President candidate to run with Lincoln because Johnson was a Democrat who supported Lincoln's ideas.
 The Republican party was hoping this would get them some votes from Democrats.